Phone Monday through Friday 8:00 a.m.-6:00 p.m.

 When a student has a behavior incident, teachers document the incident either in their class notebook, in an e-mail to the principal or parent, or in a separate journal.
 Spending the time to take these notes is worthwhile because it contributes to a solution.

-Taking notes in an ABC format2 can help teachers see patterns in students' behavior.
+Taking notes in an ABC format can help teachers see patterns in students' behavior.
 A is for antecedent (what happens immediately before an incident); B is the description of the student's behavior; and C is for consequence (the staff member's or a peer's immediate response to the student's behavior).

 Ken's teacher, Ms. Silva, takes ABC notes to observe what's happening in the environment right before Ken's incidents of aggressive behavior and to look at the consequences to help her recognize patterns.
-She sees from her notes (fig. 1, p.
+She sees from her notes (, p.
 21) that when she puts one glue stick on a table for three students (the antecedent), Ken hits other kids to get it first.
 When students line up for music class (the antecedent), Ken pushes a student so he can be first in line.
 The notes indicate what triggers him; they also highlight his skill deficits.
 In this instance, Ken has trouble waiting to be first and waiting to get an object.
 He probably also has difficulty with perspective-taking: He can't understand why someone else has to be first sometimes and why someone else may need the glue stick.

 Ms. Silva can also see how effective her responses were.
 The notes show that Ken (1) successfully got the glue stick to himself, (2) was first in line and then was able to sit out during music, (3) was first in line going to lunch, (4) lost his library time, and (5) wasn't permitted to use dice during vocabulary bingo.
 In three of the five incidents, Ken achieved his agenda.
 Knowing this, Ms. Silva will think about responding in a way that's more likely to reduce Ken's aggressive behavior rather than reinforce it.